-Data Storage Corporation ("DSC" or "the Company") is focused on Infrastructure, Disaster Recovery and Analytics.
-Our mission: Protecting our client's data, ensuring business continuity, assisting in their compliance requirements and giving our clients better control over their information.
+Data Storage Corporation ("DSC" or "the Company") is focused on our infrastructure, disaster recovery and email archival and compliance solutions.
+Our mission: Protecting our client's data, ensuring business continuity, assisting in their compliance requirements and giving our clients better control over their digital information.
 We continue to stay on top of this dynamic industry with new solutions and services.
-Today, the Company owns intellectual property with our email archival and data analysis software, Message Logic.
+The Company owns intellectual property with our proprietary email archival and data analysis software, Message Logic.
 We provide Recovery Clouds for Managed Service Providers, so that these companies can enter the industry of providing Disaster Recovery and Business Continuity solutions at a lower entry point.
-Our IBM solutions continue to grow with our newly formed joint venture, Secure Infrastructure and Services LLC, leading the way for Infrastructure as a Service on IBM's Power i systems.
+Our IBM solutions continue to grow with our joint venture, Secure Infrastructure and Services LLC, leading the way for Infrastructure as a Service on IBM's Power i systems for the past two years.

-DSC is a 14 year veteran in cloud storage and cloud computing providing data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
-Serving the rapidly emerging business continuity market, DSC's clients save time and money, gain more control and better access to data and enable a high level of security for that data.
-Solutions include: Infrastructure-as-a-Service, data backup, recovery and restore, high availability data replication services; email archive and compliance solutions for e-discovery; continuous data protection; data de-duplication; and virtualized system recovery.
+DSC is a 15 year veteran in cloud storage and cloud computing providing data protection, disaster recovery, business continuity and compliance solutions that assist organizations in protecting their data, minimizing downtime and ensuring regulatory compliance.
+Serving the business continuity market, DSC's clients save time and money, gain more control and better access to data and enable a high level of security for their data.
+Solutions include: Infrastructure-as-a-Service, data backup, recovery and restore, high availability data replication services; email archive and compliance for compliance officer alerts and e-discovery; continuous data protection; data de-duplication; and virtualized system recovery.
 DSC has forged relationships with leading organizations.

-Headquartered in Garden City, NY, DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.
+Headquartered in Garden City, NY, with officers in New York City and Providence, Rhode Island, DSC offers its solutions and services to businesses within the healthcare, banking and finance, distribution services, manufacturing, construction, education, and government industries.